-(a) Licensees shall establish and implement written procedures for recalling cannabis products manufactured by the licensee that are determined to be misbranded or adulterated.
+A licensee shall establish and implement written procedures for recalling cannabis products manufactured by the licensee that are determined to be misbranded or adulterated.
 These procedures shall include:

-- (1) Factors which necessitate a recall;
+(a) Factors which necessitate a recall;

-- (2) Personnel responsible for implementing the recall procedures; and

-- (3) Notification protocols, including:
+- (b) Personnel responsible for implementing the recall procedures; and - (c) Notification protocols, including:

-Page 102 of 139 Strikeout text is deleted Underline text is added (A) A mechanism to notify all customers that have, or could have, obtained the product, including communication and outreach via media, as necessary and appropriate;
+(1) A mechanism to notify all customers that have, or could have, obtained the product, including communication and outreach via media, as necessary and appropriate;

-(B) A mechanism to notify any licensees that supplied or received the recalled product;
+Page 101 of 138 Strikeout text is deleted Underline text is added (2) A mechanism to notify any licensees that supplied or received the recalled product;

-(C) Instructions to the general public and other licensees for the return or destruction of the recalled product.
+(3) Instructions to the general public and other licensees for the return or destruction of the recalled product.

-(4) Procedures for the collection and destruction of any recalled product.
+(d) Procedures for the collection and destruction of any recalled product.
 Such procedures shall meet the following requirements:

-(A) All recalled products that are intended to be destroyed shall be quarantined for a minimum of 72 hours.
+(1) All recalled products that are intended to be destroyed shall be quarantined for a minimum of 72 hours.
 The licensee shall affix to the recalled products any bills of lading, shipping manifests, or other similar documents with product information and weight.
 The product held in quarantine shall be subject to auditing by the Department.

-(B) Following the quarantine period, the licensee shall render the recalled cannabis product unusable and unrecognizable and dispose of it in accordance with Section 40290, and do so on video surveillance in accordance with Section 40205.
+(2) Following the quarantine period, the licensee shall render the recalled cannabis product unusable and unrecognizable and dispose of it in accordance with Section 40290, and do so on video surveillance in accordance with Section 40205.

-(b) In addition to the tracking requirements set forth in Section 40512, a licensee shall use the track-and-trace database and on-site documentation to ensure that recalled cannabis products intended for destruction are identified, weighed, and tracked while on the licensed premises and when disposed of in accordance with this section.
-For recalled cannabis products, the licensee shall enter the following details into the track-and-trace database: the weight and count of the product, reason for destruction, and the date the quarantine period will begin.
+(e) In addition to the tracking requirements set forth in Section 40512, a licensee shall use the track-and-trace database and on-site documentation to ensure that recalled cannabis products intended for destruction are identified, weighed, and tracked while on the licensed premises and when disposed of in accordance with this section.
+For recalled cannabis products, the licensee shall enter the following details into the track and trace database: the weight and count of the product, reason for destruction, and the date the quarantine period will begin.

-(c) The licensee shall notify the Department of any recall within 24 hours of initiating the recall.
+(f) The licensee shall notify the Department of any recall within 24 hours of initiating the recall.